-Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Electrostatic discharge (ESD) IEC 61000-4-2 ±6 kV contact ±8 kV air ±6 kV contact ±8 kV air The DDU-120 uses interference detected and motion detected indicators to notify the user if conditions are not ideal.
+Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Electrostatic discharge (ESD) IEC 61000-4-2 ±6 kV contact ±8 kV air ±6 kV contact ±8 kV air The DDU-100 uses interference detected and motion detected indicators to notify the user if conditions are not ideal.
 No other ESD requirements are necessary.
 Electrical fast transient/burst IEC 61000-4-4 ±2 kV for power line supply lines ±1 kV for input/ output lines Not applicable Surge IEC 61000-4-5 ±1 kV line(s) to line(s) ±2 kV line(s) to earth Not applicable

 Immunity test IEC 60601 test level Compliance level Electromagnetic environment - guidance Voltage dips, short interruptions and voltage variations on power supply input lines IEC 61000-4-11 Not applicable Not applicable Power frequency (50/60 Hz) magnetic field IEC 61000-4-8 3 A/m 3 A/m Power frequency magnetic fields should not be greater than levels characteristic of a typical location in a commercial or hospital environment.
-Radiated RF IEC 61000-4-3 10 V/m 80 MHz to 2.5 GHz 10 V/m Portable and mobile RF communications equipment should be used no closer to any part of the DDU-120, including cables, than necessary.
+Radiated RF IEC 61000-4-3 10 V/m 80 MHz to 2.5 GHz 10 V/m Portable and mobile RF communications equipment should be used no closer to any part of the DDU-100, including cables, than necessary.
 The recommended separation distance calculated from the equation applicable to the frequency of the transmitter is shown in the following table.
+Interference may occur in the vicinity of equipment marked with the following symbol: (((••)))

+Note 1: At 80 MHz and 800 MHz, the higher frequency range applies.

+Note 2: These guidelines may not apply in all situations.
+Electromagnetic propagation is affected by absorption and reflection from structures, objects and people.

+The ISM (industrial, scientific and medical) bands between 150 kHz and 80 MHz are 6,765 MHz to 6,795 MHz; 13,553 MHz to 13,567; 26,957 MHz to 27,283 MHz; and 40,66 MHz to 40,70 MHz.

-Interference may occur in the vicinity of equipment marked with the following symbol: $(((\cdot)))$ Note 1: At 80 MHz and 800 MH Note 2: These guidelines may r reflection from structures, obje not apply in all situations. gation is affected by absorption and 13,553 MHz to 13,567; 26,957 Field strengths from fixed trans mobile radios, amateur radio, A MHz to 27,283 MHz; and smitters, such as base st M and FM radio broadca 40,66 MHz to 40,70 N ations for radio (cellular, ast and TV broadcast car mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
-To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survers should be considered.
-If the measured field strength in the location in which the DDU-120 is used exceeds the applicable RF compliance level above, the DDU-120 should be observed to verify normal operation.
-If abnormal performance is observed additional measures may be necessary, such as reorienting or relocating the DDU-120.
+Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
+To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
+If the measured field strength in the location in which the DDU-100 is used exceeds the applicable RF compliance level above, the DDU-100 should be observed to verify normal operation.
+If abnormal performance is observed additional measures may be necessary, such as reorienting or relocating the DDU-100.